-Objectives - TOOLKIT 2:
+Objectives - TOOLKIT 2: After going through the theme:

 You understand the meaning of resilience and the development of personal resilience skills.
 You understand the meaning of working life balance.

 You are aware of the concept of lifelong learning and understand its meaning in practice.